Table of Contents

 This could mean anything from patching up holes in walls and ceilings to securing gaps around doors and windows.
 By eliminating these access points, you can significantly reduce the likelihood of a rat infestation.

 Another effective way of preventing rats from taking up residence in your home is through natural repellents.
-There are many different types of plants that have been proven to repel rodents, including peppermint, lavender and rosemary.
+Many different types of plants have been proven to repel rodents, including peppermint, lavender and rosemary.
 Additionally, using essential oils or vinegar sprays around the perimeter of your house can be highly effective at deterring rats.

 Safe And Effective Methods For Rat Extermination